informalsystems/hermes/UPGRADING.md

 ## v1.0.0

 > These instructions assume that you are running Hermes v1.0.0-rc.2.
-> If you are running an older version, please refer the corresponding
+> If you are running an older version, please refer to the upgrading instructions
-> in reverse chronological order to update to v1.0.0-rc.2 first and then
+> for the older release candidates in reverse chronological order to update to
-> follow these instructions.
+> v1.0.0-rc.2 first and then follow these instructions.

 This release includes multiple changes related to telemetry:
 - Renamed the following metrics: